 - How much is the deposit, when is it due, and is it refundable?
 What's the payment plan for the entire bill?

 - Can I hold my ceremony here, too?
 Is there an additional charge?
 Is the ceremony site close to the reception site?
-Is there a bride's changing area?
+Are there changing areas for the bride and groom?
 How much time is allocated for the rehearsal?

 - Is the site handicap accessible?
 (To be asked if you have guests with mobility issues.)

 - What's the cancellation policy?
 NOTE: Some places will refund most of your deposit if you cancel far enough in advance, since there's still a chance they can rent the space.
 After a certain date, though, you may not be able to get a refund—at least not a full one.

 - What's your weather contingency plan for outdoor spaces?